Okay, so you want to learn Italian.

 The key to becoming fluent in Italian is to think in Italian, and that is where FluentU comes in.

-However, you can subscribe to the Italian blog for free and we will send you updates on all kinds of neat stuff—like the best Italian movies on Netflix, the best online Italian video libraries and lots more.
+You can also subscribe to the Italian blog for free and we will send you updates on all kinds of neat stuff—like the best Italian movies on Netflix, the best online Italian video libraries and lots more.

 Online Italian Club is a bit of a hidden treasure.
 It is not one of the biggest Italian language learning websites out there, but it is a great place to find resources that range from grammar lessons to exercises to listening practice.